PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Experiments: a use case in wind forecasting

-\paragraph{Comparison with ICON NWP forecasts} Figure~\ref{fig:wind-1d} also includes model performance on the NWP test set, the subset of the full 1-year test set aligned with ICON forecasts.
-First, we note that the forecasting metrics on this subset are consistent with those observed on the full test set.
-Then, we observe that ICON demonstrates relatively stable performance across all lead times, including short-term forecasts.
+\paragraph{Comparison with ICON} We observe that ICON demonstrates relatively stable performance across all lead times, including short-term forecasts.
 However, its accuracy does not improve significantly at near-term horizons; this is likely due to spatial mismatches between the gridded NWP output and the fine-scale conditions at station locations and consequent challenges in assimilating such local information in the model.
-Comparing ICON to the deep learning models reveals that STGNN delivers more accurate predictions in the nowcasting regime, and up to around 12 hours ahead.
+Comparing ICON to the deep learning models reveals that the MP-TCN deliver more accurate predictions in the nowcasting regime, and up to approximately 12 hours ahead.
 For longer horizons, and particularly for wind direction, ICON outperforms the data-driven approaches, suggesting that physics-based models still hold an advantage in capturing larger-scale dynamics over extended periods.
+Notably, the DL models are more competitive when assessed with the Energy Score, as also visible in Figure~\ref{fig:forecasts}.
+This is likely due to the fact that data-driven models better represent the local specifics at station measurement locations.

 These findings align with our earlier discussion: deep learning models excel at short-term forecasts, offering efficient and accurate predictions, while NWP models currently maintain superior performance for longer horizons.
 This highlights an important frontier for machine learning research in spatiotemporal modeling.